hackclub/jams/jams/singles/voxel-animation/en-US.md

 ---
-title: "Creating your own ✨ unique Voxel Animation"
+title: "Creating your own ✨unique Lofi Animation based on Voxels"
 description: >
-    In this Jam, you'll be creating an awesome unique Voxel Animation!
+    In this Jam, you'll be creating an awesome unique Lofi Animation using Voxels!
 It will be a lot of fun and you will have an awesome animation as a result!
 contributor: "GalaxyGamignBoy"
 thumbnail: "https://cloud-lbcq0pee2-hack-club-bot.vercel.app/0va_thumb.png"
 timeEstimate: "~60+ Minutes"